FIFA World Cup 2022: Last Dance For Lionel Messi as Unified Argentina Ready to Give All For Their Captain

 Midfielders: Rodrigo De Paul, Leandro Paredes, Alexis MacAllister, Guido Rodríguez, Alejandro Gómez, Enzo Fernández, Exequiel Palacios

-Forwards: Ángel Di María, Lautaro Martínez, Julián Álvarez, Nicolás González, Joaquín Correa, Paulo Dybala, Lionel Messi
+Forwards: Ángel Di María, Lautaro Martínez, Julián Álvarez, Angel Correa, Thiago Almada, Paulo Dybala, Lionel Messi

 Read all the Latest Sports News here